ezzheng/habsim/README.md

 - **Idle effect**: Idle worker cleanup does not delete disk cache; simulators are rebuilt from these on next request
 - **Persistent Volume**: When mounted to `/app/data`, files persist across restarts and are shared across all workers.
 Benefits:
-  - Lower Supabase egress (one shared download per forecast cycle)
+  - Lower S3 egress (one shared download per forecast cycle)
   - Faster warmups after deploys/restarts
   - Consistent performance across workers
   - To enable: mount Railway persistent volume at `/app/data`